-In 2020, Power of Putnam, Inc. (PoP), in collaboration with the Addiction Prevention & Support Project at Tennessee Tech University (TTU), received an Opioid Resource Grant from the AmerisourceBergen Foundation to launch a community-wide awareness campaign to reduce diversion and insure safe disposal of medications being prescribed initially for use by animals.
-We are honored to receive another Opioid Resource Grant from the AmerisourceBergen Foundation for 2021, which, among other things, allows us to offer this course free-of-charge.
-This year, we are offering the Controlled Substance Diversion in Veterinary Medicine: Policy, Strategy, & Ethics to veterinarians and veterinary technicians throughout the state of Tennessee, and we are very excited to announce that the course has been approved for Continuing Education (CE) credit in Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina, and Virginia!
+In 2020, Power of Putnam, Inc. (PoP), in collaboration with the Addiction Prevention & Support Coalition at Tennessee Tech University (TTU), received an Opioid Resource Grant from the AmerisourceBergen Foundation to launch a community-wide awareness campaign to reduce diversion and ensure safe disposal of medications being prescribed initially for use by animals.
+In 2021, in addition to offering the course in Tennessee, we received approval to offer the course for Continuing Education (CE) credit in Alabama, Arkansas, Georgia, Kentucky, Mississippi, Missouri, North Carolina, and Virginia!

 PoP and TTU are using their unique resources to develop and launch this awareness campaign to address the diversion of controlled substances by pet owners in Tennessee and all eight neighboring states.
 Over the past decade, our region has been hit especially hard by the opioid epidemic.
 Not only have prescription medicines been diverted from human medical practices, but also evidence suggests that it has been diverted from veterinary practices as well.
 Fighting this opioid epidemic requires an all-hands-on-deck approach.
 We are offering this course to create greater awareness of the diversion of veterinary medicine.